Rangers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Yu Darvish (7-7) to the mound for his 19th start this season.
+- Blake Snell (7-8) will take the mound for the Padres, his 22nd start of the season.

-- He has earned a quality start seven times in 18 starts this season.

-- Darvish has made 16 starts of five or more innings in 18 chances this season, and averages 5.6 frames when he pitches.
+- Snell has 12 starts in a row of five innings or more.

-- He has finished two appearances without allowing an earned run in 18 chances this season.
+- He has finished seven appearances without allowing an earned run in 21 chances this season.

 |Opponent